radavis/radavis.github.io/_drafts/retropie-vertical-display.md

 ![After enabling TATE mode](/assets/images/retropie-vertical-display-tate-mode-01.jpg)

 The video ratio feels good.
-Can we do anything about the unused space/black bars)?
+Can we do anything about the unused space/black bars?

 ## Disable Overscan